PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 The potential benefits are so large that a rogue (state) actor might decide to develop AI in secret.
 That means the first to achieve superintelligence would be a non-cooperative actor, which is likely to be a bad outcome.

-By tracking GPU sales, we can detect at least some underground AI development.
+By tracking GPU sales, we can detect large-scale AI development.
+Since frontier model GPU clusters require immense amounts of energy and custom buildings, the physical infrastructure required to train a large model is hard to hide.

 Western powers (US, Netherlands and Taiwan) control the GPU supply chain strongly enough to prevent uncooperative states from obtaining GPUs.
 Non-state actors are unlikely to be able to gather sufficient resources in secret to train an AGI for at least a decade after AGI becomes possible by Big Tech companies.